svlieffe/aves/README.md

 * Summary

 Aves was first used in 2012 as an in-class presentation tool.
 The goal was to combine slide shows with geographic information.
-The project is build around the NASA Worldwind java SDK.
+This java project is build around the NASA Worldwind java SDK.

 * Current Version